eric-s-s/dice-tables/README.rst

 #################
-dicetables v2.1.5
+dicetables v2.2.0
 #################
 =========
 CHANGELOG
 =========

-- Added Modifier die class
+- EventsCalculations added functions log10_points and log10_axes
-- EventsCalculations.stats_strings now returns a namedtuple StatsStrings (which behaves like a tuple with added goodies)
+- New die: Exploding(other_die, explosions=2)
-- updated EventsFactory warning message
+TODODODODODODODODODODODODODOODODODO - details

 =====================================================
 a module for statistics of die rolls and other events